-Maria Sharapova wins in French Open return
+Serena Williams, Maria Sharapova win in French Open returns

 The two-time champion was breezing to victory at a set and 3-1 up, before her level dipped and Hogenkamp's elevated.
 Sharapova trailed 3-0 in the third and had to fend off two break points at 2-3 against the world No. 133.

-Men's defending champion Nadal was pushed by Italian lucky-loser Simone Bolelli in the completion of their opener suspended by rain Monday but advanced 6-4 6-3 7-6 (11-9).
-The 10-time champion saved four set points in the nail-biting tiebreak.
+Nadal was pushed by Italian lucky-loser Bolelli in the completion of their opener suspended by rain Monday but advanced 6-4 6-3 7-6 (11-9).

 At nearly three hours, it was Nadal's second-longest first-round match at the French Open, behind his four-hour dual against John Isner in 2011.

 The French Open is the lone grand slam without a roof and that isn't expected to change until 2020.

-Thankfully, though, Tuesday's early rain gave way to sunny skies as Garbine Muguruza returned to beat Svetlana Kuznetsova 7-6 (7-0) 6-2 in a clash of past French Open winners.
+Garbine Muguruza shook off a rain delay to beat Svetlana Kuznetsova 7-6 (7-0) 6-2 in a clash of past French Open winners.

-Later Tuesday, Sharapova's rival Serena Williams also makes a comeback when the American faces Kristyna Pliskova.

-Williams, who gave birth in September, contests a first grand slam since winning the 2017 Australian Open while in the early stages of pregnancy.